Ibrahim-L-Tamim/ECE-9609-Presentation-Docs/The SNORT Intrusion Prevention System.md

 ## Intrusion Prevention System (IPS)
-To counter netwrok intrusions by detecting and taking actions agaisnt malicuous requests and access attemps netwrok implement a IPS secuiryt function.
+To counter network intrusions by detecting and taking actions against malicious requests and access attempts, networks implement an IPS security function.
 IPSs are security tools that are tasked with continuously monitoring the network for any penetration attempts or malicious request/activities.
 IPSs also act against any detected intrusion attempt.
 These actions include reporting, blocking or dropping the detected requests.
 IPSs can be hardware-based network functions or software-based network functions.

 - **Signature-Based:** Well-known threats have clearly identified signatures.
-This methods tries to detect these signatures to identify the threat.
-A major limitation for such an approachis new threats/attacks (unknown signatures).
+This method tries to detect these signatures to identify the threat.
+A major limitation for such an approach are new threats/attacks (unknown signatures).

 - **Anomaly-Based:** A baseline standard of the subject network must first be defined.
 The method will identify any suspicious or anomalous behaviors in the network’s traffic.
 A drawback for such an approach is that it produces false positives.